Voting for President in America: History is Trying to Tell Us Something

 We're told that the way to get good changes in the laws is to elect good politicians who will then vote for these good changes.
 But that is absolutely not the way it works in real life.
 The way to see how good laws get passed is to consider the passage of the 1964 Civil Rights Act.
 The members of Congress who voted to pass that act were mostly racists--the same racists who had voted for racist policies earlier.
 And no, they did not change from being racists to anti-racists.
 What made them vote for the Civil Rights Act was the "in the street" militant actions of the Civil Rights Movement.
 These racists didn't vote to abolish Jim Crow because they had become anti- racist; they did it because the movement "in the street" that was growing increasingly revolutionary made them afraid of what would happen if they did NOT vote to end Jim Crow.
 (Additionally, the politicians were concerned that the Soviet Union, just by reporting the ugly truth about Jim Crow, was scoring tremendous propaganda victories against the United States, another reason that had nothing to do with "electing good politicians.")

-Similarly, the notorious pro-Vietnam-War Richard Nixon withdrew U.S. troops from Vietnam ignominiously in 1975.
+Similarly, the notoriously pro-Vietnam-War President Richard Nixon's equally pro-war Vice PresidentGerald Ford Vice President (whom Nixon selected to be his vice-presidential running mate and who became president when Nixon resigned) withdrew U.S. troops from Vietnam ignominiously in 1975.
 Why?
 It wasn't because he became a peacenik.
 It was because the anti-war movement "in the streets" (especially the refusal of GIs in Vietnam to fight the Viet Cong!) forced him to end the war.

 Likewise, the current laws and Supreme Court interpretations of the Constitution that let us enjoy certain kinds of free speech, such as the right to give a public talk on a public sidewalk, only came into existence when large numbers of people (mostly the "Wobblies" of the Industrial Workers of the World) broke the law by giving such speeches and filling up the jails.
 It had nothing to do with electing "pro-free speech" politicians.